hongalex/operator_phonebook/README.md

 # USC Operator Lookup

-A simple and efficient phone lookup for USC operators.
+A dynamic operator phonebook lookup website.
+I originally wrote this for USC's operator department.

-All data was pulled from the original CSC OpManual.
+Current repo was duplicated with permission with random data for demonstration purposes.

 Written using AngularJS and ElasticSearch for fast and flexibile lookups.
-The website is hosted using nginx for quick deployment.
+All services are deployed with Docker containers.

 **Requirements:**